Dr Gavin Doherty – Professor in Computer Science

 Research interests of Seamus are in inferring the state of a user from non-standard data.
 Specifically seeing if a model can be created, based on usage analytics, to guide digital clinical treatment.

-Rob is a first year PhD student in the School of Computer Science and Statistics at Trinity College Dublin.
+Rob is a PhD Candidate in the School of Computer Science and Statistics at Trinity College Dublin.
 His PhD is supported by Microsoft Research Cambridge and will research the design of conversational user interfaces for more effective mental health status reporting.
 Prior to joining the group, Rob studied the MSc programme in Human-centred Interactive Technologies at the University of York.

 Jacinta is an Innovation Associate at SilverCloud Health, a role that involves design research, product development, content writing and organisational innovation.
 Her PhD work explores the design of digital ‘readiness for change’ interventions, which focus on preparing clients for online therapy.
 This project is co-funded by the Irish Research Council.
 Jacinta has a background in psychology, design, film and fine art.

-Dr Marguerite Barry – Assistant Professor at the School of Information and Communication Studies in University College Dublin (UCD)
+Dr Marguerite Barry – Assistant Professor, School of Information and Communication Studies (UCD)

 Marguerite’s research and teaching interests are in ethical design for human-computer interaction (HCI) and communication through digital media.